-All resolutions from members or chapters must be postmarked or delivered in person to the national office of the Association no later than sixty (60) days prior to the opening session of the House of Delegates at the Annual Meeting at which they are to be considered.
-If this date falls on a Sunday or legal holiday in a given year, then the deadline is extended to the next regular business day.
-The Association shall distribute copies of these resolutions to members of the House of Delegates and local chapter contacts by thirty (30) days prior to the Annual Meeting at which they are to be considered.
+The national office of the Association must receive all resolutions from members or chapters no later than sixty (60) days prior to the opening session of the House of Delegates.
+The Association shall make copies of these resolutions available to members and local chapter by thirty (30) days prior to the House of Delegates at which they are to be considered.
 After the deadline for delivery of resolutions to the national office, resolutions may only be submitted to the House of Delegates for consideration with approval of the Board of Trustees.
-(2001)